jdbateman/MemeGen/README.md

 ## Implementation Highlights

-* Memes created by the user are persisted using an SQLite Core Data store.
+* Memes created by the user are persisted using an SQLite Core Data store and a Meme class derived from NSManagedObject.
+* The MVC design pattern is followed and a clear separation is maintained between the model and view.
 * The Core Data stack is encapsulated in a separate class.

 ## Screenshots